Candy Lightner (Candace Lynne Lightner) founded Mothers Against Drunk Driving (MADD).

 Candy Lightner appeared on major TV shows such as Nightline and Good Morning America.
 She spoke before the US Congress.
 Ms. Lightner addressed professional and business groups.
 She worked tirelessly for years to change public attitudes.
 To modify judicial behavior.
 And promote tough new laws.

 The persuasive logic and emotional impact of Lightner’s message led to a great change in public attitudes toward DWI.
 It had been the only acceptable form of homicide.
-It soon became socially unacceptable.
+Soon it became socially unacceptable.

 The crime of DWI was common.
 And she explained a serious problem.